Do you have a question? Check out this section for the most commonly asked questions.

 How long will therapy take?

-However, for last change to happen, you will have to be open to change and discomfort.
+However, for lasting change to happen, you will have to be open to change and discomfort.
 Because oftentimes in the beautiful, but complex and intricate journey of therapy; things may appear to get “worse” before they get better.
 I like to compare it to opening several cans of worms that you have kept hidden and locked away for a long time.
 It is indeed scary to look at ourselves squarely in the eye.
 However, I wholeheartedly believe in the power of change and believe this happens when the “day came that the risk to remain tight in a bud was more painful than the risk it took to blossom.” -Anais Nin

 How long will psychological testing take?

 It depends on what type of testing you are seeking; whether it be an ADHD evaluation, cognitive assessment, or personality testing, etc. Testing time can range anywhere between 2-8 hours in which we would meet face to face at my office.
 There would be breaks depending on the flow of testing.
 My goal is to get accurate results and so if you or your child begin to fatigue, we may have to schedule an additional day of testing.
 I may also give you to various self-report (for yourself) or parent forms to fill out (for your child) via paper form or via a link to a secure website.

 After completion of the assessment, I will have the report ready for you within two weeks.
 Expedited reports can be available with additional fee.
 I will then invite you back for the feedback session where I verbally present the results of the test and also provide you with the written report.
 If there are any discrepancies or concerns, updates and modifications to the report can be made.